 How to reach Masar Ibrahim al-Khalil?

-Unless you are planning to arrive to the Middle East on foot from your home country, you will most likely use some combination of plane, car, and public transportation to reach the Masar Ibrahim al-Khalil from outside of the region.
+Unless you are planning to arrive to the Middle East on foot from your home country, you will most likely use some combination of plane, car, and public transportation to reach the Masar Ibrahim al-Khalil.
 This page provides an overview of transportation to and within each region; additional information can be found on each region page.

 FROM TLV AIRPORT:

 When arriving by air, travelers often choose flights to TLV Airport.
-From there they could get to Jerusalem by:
+From there they may get to Jerusalem by:

 Taking a taxi service

-Once in Jerusalem, travelers will need to change a mean of transportation to get from Jerusalem into the West Bank.
+Once in Jerusalem, travelers will need to change their means of transportation to get from Jerusalem into the West Bank.

-Buses to Bethlehem (#231 via Beit Jala to Bab Zukak Junction and #234 to the 300 checkpoint) and Ramallah (#218) can be taken from the Damascus Gate Bus Station (cost ~ 8 NIS).
-The station can be reached with the light train (tram) from Jerusalem Central Bus Station area.
+Buses to Bethlehem (#231 via Beit Jala to Bab Zukak Junction or #234 to the 300 checkpoint) and Ramallah (#218) can be taken from the Damascus Gate Bus Station (cost ~ 8 NIS).
+The station can be reached with the light rail train (tram) from the Jerusalem Central Bus Station area.

 Shared taxis to Artas can be found in the bus station located behind the Nativity Church (Manger Square)